What is digital adoption?

 In addition to ensuring a product is as intuitive as possible, there are certain ways to help increase digital adoption across a company’s user base:

-In-app guidance: in order to provide contextual information while users are in the product, many companies use in-app messaging to communicate at the right moments and guide users to success.
+- In-app guidance: in order to provide contextual information while users are in the product, many companies use in-app messaging to communicate at the right moments and guide users to success.
 Cartegraph uses in-app messages to drive behaviors in their app that lead crews to complete field work more efficiently.
 Six months after launching these guides in their mobile app, the team saw a 62% increase in mobile adoption.

 Today, many companies are turning to digital adoption platforms to implement these practices effectively.